ministryofjustice/money-to-prisoners-common/README.rst

 Static assets are in ``mtp_common/static/(images|javascripts|css)``.

+There is a `separate guide to the various visual elements`_ defined in this repository and used by the various MTP apps.

 Django templates
 ----------------

 Common templates used by the client applications are kept in ``mtp_common/templates``.

+.. _separate guide to the various visual elements: mtp_common/assets/docs/README.md
 .. _money-to-prisoners-api: https://github.com/ministryofjustice/money-to-prisoners-api
 .. _money-to-prisoners-cashbook: https://github.com/ministryofjustice/money-to-prisoners-cashbook
 .. _money-to-prisoners-bank-admin: https://github.com/ministryofjustice/money-to-prisoners-bank-admin